Equispaced Fourier representations for efficient Gaussian process regression from a billion data points: Exact kernel factorization and equivalence of weight space

-A crucial advantage of solving the above weight space linear systems is that, once the matrix $\Xt\X$ has been formed, the cost of solution and prediction per point becomes independent of the training data size $N$.
-We will see that by using a fast algorithm for the sum \eqref{muws}, the cost for mean prediction at $q \gg 1$ points even becomes nearly linear in $q+M$.
+A crucial advantage of solving weight space linear systems is that, once the matrix $\Xt\X$ has been constructed, the cost of solution and prediction becomes independent of the training data size $N$.
+We will see that by using a fast algorithm for the sum \eqref{muws}, the cost for mean prediction at $q$ points is linear in $q$ and nearly linear in $M$ (see Table~\ref{t:comps}).